 I also believed the internet created a level playing field for anyone.
 It didn’t matter who you are, where you lived, your experience, or what level of education you had; you could build a successful, global business online while working from home in your pajamas.

 My first little website was CharlesHolmes.net.
 I just shared a few ideas about how to make money online.
 I used web.com to build that website.
 I kept that website for a couple of years, but never really made any money with it.
 It was a small website, about 10-20 pages.

 What I do remember about that website is making my first sale.
 I sold an affiliate product and made $48.50 in commissions from that one sale.
 I will never forget that day.
-I knew that if I could figure out how to make one sale, I would eventually make hundreds of sales.
+I knew that if I could figure out how to make one sale, I could eventually make hundreds of sales.

 In October 2010, on Halloween, I got started with Site Build It.
 I used their software program to build a huge website, more than TWO THOUSAND pages.

 Unfortunately, I did some shady link building strategies with that website.
 I was making decent money ($2k to $3k per month) and getting good traffic.
 Unfortunately, with the Panda and Penguin updates, Google turned off my traffic overnight and I went from making good money to making NOTHING.

 It hurt…. really, really bad.
 My pride was damaged and my bank account destroyed.
 I wasn’t making a lot of money at the time, but I REALLY, REALLY needed that money.

 I knew that my website would never rebound from that.
 I could either throw in the towel and go back to a day job, or I could start over from scratch and do things right this time around.

 I decided to start over.
 I took all of my knowledge of what to do, and what not to do, and launched this blog back in April 2013.